ekieff/Project2/README.md

 #### 3. Create .env

-Create your .env file, input your secret session and api key.
+Create your .env file, input your secret session and api key from Global Wine score, https://www.globalwinescore.com/api/ .
-You may also wish to use seed.js to migrate my wines into your database.

 ## Next Steps
-I'd like to add additional features to my application, like adding more wines from the API, and getting the userId from userName.
+I'd like to add additional features to my application, like increasing styling to reflect the sommelier exam.